GIS technology provides emergency management authorities with powerful mapping and analysis capabilities at every stage of the disaster cycle.

 Watch how Queensland Fire and Emergency Services Air Operations Unit captured rapid high-resolution drone imagery to identify damage to homes in Springfield Lakes, inform disaster recovery plans and support community response.

+Salem has experienced a one in 100 year flood event five times in the last 150 years.
 Learn how the city of Salem leverages location-based field apps to drive a collaborative, community-led approach to flood mitigation.

 Using ArcGIS Online, the NSW Department of Industry, Lands & Water developed Incendo, a web app which enables the recording and maintenance of bushfire data affecting Crown land.